-- 6. Diver Medical Technician-Member of the dive team who is experienced in first aid. - 7.
-Earth Pressure Balanced Tunnel Boring Machine-the machinery used to excavate a tunnel. - 8.
-Hot work-any activity performed in a hazardous location that may introduce an ignition source into a potentially flammable atmosphere.17 - 9.
-Hyperbaric-at a higher pressure than atmospheric pressure. - 10.
-Hyperbaric intervention-a term that describes the process of stopping the EPBTBM and preparing and executing work under hyperbaric pressure in the working chamber for the purpose of inspecting, replacing, or repairing cutting tools and/or the cutterhead structure. - 11.
-Hyperbaric Operations Manual-a detailed, project-specific health and safety plan developed and implemented by TSJV for working in compressed air during the Alexandria RiverRenew Tunnel Project. - 12.
-Job hazard analysis-an evaluation of tasks or operations to identify potential hazards and to determine the necessary controls. - 13.
-Man-lock-an enclosed space capable of pressurization, and used for compressing or decompressing any employee or material when either is passing into, or out of, a working chamber. - 14.
-Pressure-a force acting on a unit area.
-Usually expressed as pounds per square inch (p.s.i.). - 15. p.s.i.a.-pounds per square inch absolute, or absolute pressure, is the sum of the atmospheric pressure and gauge pressure.
-At sea-level, atmospheric pressure is approximately 14.7 p.s.i.a.
-Adding 14.7 to a pressure expressed in units of p.s.i.g. will yield the absolute pressure, expressed as p.s.i.a. - 16. p.s.i.g.-pounds per square inch gauge, a common unit of pressure; pressure expressed as p.s.i.g. corresponds to pressure relative to atmospheric pressure.
-At sea-level, atmospheric pressure is approximately 14.7 p.s.i.a Subtracting 14.7 from a pressure expressed in units of p.s.i.a. yields the gauge pressure, expressed as p.s.i.g.
-At sea level the gauge pressure is 0 psig. - 17.
-Qualified person-an individual who, by possession of a recognized degree, certificate, or professional standing, or who, by extensive knowledge, training, and experience, successfully demonstrates an ability to solve or resolve problems relating to the

-15 Adapted from 29 CFR 1926.32(f).

-16 See Appendix 10 of "A Guide to the Work in Compressed-Air Regulations 1996," published by the United Kingdom Health and Safety Executive available from NIOSH at http://www.cdc.gov/niosh/ docket/archive/pdfs/NIOSH-254/compReg1996.pdf subject matter, the work, or the project.18

-17 Also see 29 CFR 1910.146(b).
+6. Diver Medical Technician- Member of the dive team who is experienced in first aid.

+7. Earth Pressure Balanced Moving Tunnel Boring Machine-the machinery used to excavate the tunnel.

+8. Hot work-any activity performed in a hazardous location that may introduce an ignition source into a potentially flammable atmosphere.

+9. Hyperbaric-at a higher pressure than atmospheric pressure.

+10. Hyperbaric intervention-a term that describes the process of stopping the TBM and preparing and executing work under hyperbaric pressure in the working chamber for the purpose of inspecting, replacing, or repairing cutting tools and/or the cutterhead structure.

+11. Hyperbaric Operations Manual-a detailed, project-specific health and safety plan developed and implemented by the McNally for working in compressed air during the Shoreline Storage Tunnel.

+12. Job hazard analysis-an evaluation of tasks or operations to identify potential hazards and to determine the necessary controls.

+13. Man lock-an enclosed space capable of pressurization, and used for compressing or decompressing any employee or material when either is passing into or out of a working chamber.

+14. Medical Advisor-medical professional experience in the physical requirements of compressed air work and the treatment of decompression illness.

+15. Pressure-a force acting on a unit area; usually expressed as pounds per square inch (p.s.i.).

+16. p.s.i.-pounds per square inch, a common unit of measurement of pressure; a pressure given in p.s.i. corresponds to absolute pressure.

+17. p.s.i.a-pounds per square inch absolute, or absolute pressure, is the sum of the atmospheric pressure and gauge pressure.
+At sea level, atmospheric pressure is approximately 14.7 p.s.i.
+Adding 14.7 to a pressure expressed in units of p.s.i.g. will yield the absolute pressure, expressed as p.s.i.a.

+18. p.s.i.g.-pounds per square inch gauge, a common unit of pressure; pressure expressed as p.s.i.g. corresponds to pressure relative to atmospheric pressure.
+At sea level, atmospheric pressure is approximately 14.7 p.s.i.
+Subtracting 14.7 from a pressure expressed in units of p.s.i.a. yields the gauge pressure, expressed as p.s.i.g.

+19. Qualified person-an individual who, by possession of a recognized degree, certificate, or professional standing, or who, by extensive knowledge, training, and experience, successfully demonstrates an ability to solve or resolve problems relating to the subject matter, the work, or the project.

-18. Working chamber-an enclosed space in the TBM in which CAWs perform interventions, and which is accessible only through a man-lock.
+20. Working chamber-an enclosed space in the TBM in which CAWs perform interventions, and which is accessible only through a man lock.

-E. Safety and Health Practices
+D. Safety and Health Practices

-1. TSJV would have to adhere to the project-specific HOM submitted to OSHA as part of the application (see OSHA-2022-0009-0002).
+1. McNally must implement the project-specific HOM submitted to OSHA as part of the variance application (see OSHA-2022-0007- 0003).
 The HOM provides the minimum requirements regarding expected safety and health hazards (including anticipated geological conditions) and hyperbaric exposures during the tunnelconstruction project.

-2. TSJV would have to demonstrate that the TBM on the project is designed, fabricated, inspected, tested, marked, and stamped in accordance with the requirements of ASME PVHO-1.2019 (or most recent edition of Safety Standards for Pressure Vessels for Human Occupancy) for the TBM's hyperbaric chambers.
+2. McNally must demonstrate that the TBM on the project is designed, fabricated, inspected, tested, marked and stamped in accordance with the requirements of ASME PVHO-1.2019 (or most recent edition of Safety Standards for Pressure Vessels for Human Occupancy) for the TBM's hyperbaric chambers.

-3. TSJV would have to implement the safety and health instructions included in the manufacturer's operations manuals for the TBM, and the safety and health instructions provided by the manufacturer for the operation of decompression equipment.
+3. McNally must implement the safety and health instructions included in the manufacturer's operations manuals for the TBM, and the safety and health instructions provided by the manufacturer for the operation of decompression equipment.

-4. TSJV would have to ensure that there are no exposures to pressures greater than 52.5 p.s.i.g.
+4. McNally must ensure that there are no exposures to pressures greater than 55 p.s.i.g.